denoland/docs/runtime/fundamentals/linting_and_formatting.md

 The formatter can be configured in a [`deno.json`](/runtime/fundamentals/configuration/#formatting) file.
-You can specify custom setting to tailor the formatting process to your needs.
+You can specify custom settings to tailor the formatting process to your needs.